Depending on ingredients and skin type, facial toner can serve several benefits when it comes to skincare. Toner can:

 How Do I Use It?

+Using a toner is very straightforward.
 Facial toner can be applied with a cotton pad or on clean fingers or sprayed on (if in a spray bottle).
+Apply the toner by padding the face, neck and décolletage.

 What ingredients should I look for?